hugorodgerbrown/Conversations/readme.md

     {
-        'from': "fred@example.com",
+        'sender': "fred@example.com",
-        'body': "this is a reply"
+        'text': "this is a reply"
     }

 *Sample Response*